atviriduomenys/manifest/README.rst

 specify the source.

-As you can see data structure here looks a bit similar to json-schema_, meaning of some fields are well defined in json-schema_ specifications.
+As you can see data structure here looks a bit similar to json-schema_, meaning that some fields are well defined in json-schema_ specifications.

 What is the purpose of schema?
 ==============================

 It is very likely that many projects will use same data fields.
-In order to know how many projects use a data field, all data fields are defined in one places called schema.
+In order to know how many projects use the same data fields, all data fields are defined in one places called schema.

 Here is example how schema file looks: